sakibhossain22/BankyFy/README.md

+BankyFy offers fully customizable budget management, real-time financial insights, and smart savings tools.
+With personalized budgeting, instant notifications, and seamless account integration, managing your money is effortless.
+Achieve savings goals with automated features and track investments in real time.
+Enjoy a user-friendly interface, top-tier security, and 24/7 support.
+Choose BankyFy for smarter financial management.

+Running the Project Locally:

 Clone the repository from GitHub.
 Install dependencies using npm install or yarn install.
 Run the development server using npm start or yarn start.